 Mathieu’s concern for spatial organization, evident in his exhibitions at the Montreal Museum of Fine Arts and The Power Plant, has now become the work itself, allowing the artist to explore Haitian culture and the major themes of his artistic investigation in all their physicality.

 A graduate of Goldsmith’s College (London), Manuel Mathieu has exhibited in Belgium, Canada, China, England, France, Martinique, Morocco, Spain and the United States.
-His work is in the collections of the Musée national des beaux-arts du Québec, the Musée d’Art contemporain de Montréal and the Montreal Museum of Fine Arts and the National Gallery of Canada.
+His work is in the collections of the Musée national des beaux-arts du Québec, the Musée d’Art contemporain de Montréal, the Montreal Museum of Fine Arts and the National Gallery of Canada.
 His recent works were included in The Other Side of Now at the Perez Art Museum in Miami.
 In 2020, Mathieu was the subject of solo exhibitions at the Montreal Museum of Fine Arts and The Power Plant (Toronto).
-He will also participate in forthcoming group exhibitions at the Musée d’art contemporain de Montréal, the Phi Foundation (Montreal), the AGO (Toronto), Gagosian Gallery (London), the Song Museum (Beijing) and the Kunstmuseum (Stuttgart).
+He also participated in group exhibitions at the Musée d’art contemporain de Montréal, the Phi Foundation (Montreal), the AGO (Toronto), Gagosian Gallery (London), the Song Museum (Beijing) and the Kunstmuseum (Stuttgart).
 The Longlati Foundation and the Museum of Contemporary Art North Miami will present solo exhibitions of his work in 2022 and 2023.